spencerjibz/video_compression/README.md

 ### usage
  **Note:**
  - Before testing, create a folder named compressed in the root directory.
- - For GPU acceleration, follow  the instructions [here](https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/) to add hardware acceleration to ffmpeg.
+ - For GPU acceleration, follow  the instructions [here](https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/) to add hardware acceleration support to ffmpeg.
+(Nividia only).
 <Br>